After someone has died, their death must be legally registered

 After someone has died, one of the first things that must be done is to legally register the death with our Registration Service.

-In most circumstances it is a legal requirement for deaths to be registered within 5 working days.
+In most circumstances it is a legal requirement for deaths to be registered within 5 calendar days.
 Deaths are usually registered by a relative of the deceased person.

-If the death occurred in Somerset, you can register at any of our offices.
+If the death took place in Somerset, you can register at any of our offices.

 Appointments to register a death are normally allocated 45 minutes.

-If the death occurred outside Somerset, it will need to be registered at the Register Office for the district in which the death occurred.
-If you cannot get there, you can register the death 'by declaration' at any Register Office in England and Wales.
+If the death took place outside Somerset, it should be registered at the Register Office for the district in which the death occurred.
+If you cannot get there, you can register the death ‘by declaration’ at any Register Office in England and Wales.
 This means that the details you give to the registrar will be sent to the correct district to be registered.

 In some circumstances the death will have been reported to the coroner.
 The registrar must receive documents from the coroner before the death can be registered.